Cabin Pressure (radio series): Plot

-The story follows the day-to-day working life of MJN Air and its crew of four: Carolyn (Stephanie Cole), the owner and stewardess; First Officer Douglas Richardson (Roger Allam), an experienced pilot formerly at Air England until he was sacked for smuggling; Captain Martin Crieff (Benedict Cumberbatch), whose love of flying and planes is let down by his lack of natural ability; and Arthur Shappey (John Finnemore), Carolyn's overexcited and idiotic (but well-meaning) son who works as a steward.
+The story follows the day-to-day working life of MJN Air and its crew of four: Captain Martin Crieff (Benedict Cumberbatch), whose love of flying and planes is let down by his lack of natural ability; First Officer Douglas Richardson (Roger Allam), an experienced captain formerly at Air England until he was sacked for smuggling; Carolyn Knapp-Shappey (Stephanie Cole), the owner and one-time air stewardess; and Arthur Shappey (John Finnemore), Carolyn's overexcited and idiotic (but well-meaning) son who works as a flight attendant.

-Much of the plot revolves around the relationship between Douglas and Martin.
-While Martin is the captain, Douglas is more experienced, and most people consider Douglas to be superior to him in almost every way.
-When meeting both men most guests mistakenly believe Douglas to be the captain rather than Martin.
+Much of the plot revolves around the relationship between Douglas and Martin in the cockpit.
+Whilst Martin is the captain, Douglas is more experienced, and most people consider Douglas to be superior to him in almost every way.
+When meeting both men, most guests mistakenly believe Douglas to be the captain rather than Martin.
 Carolyn refers to Douglas as the "good pilot" and Martin as the "safe pilot".
-Also, while Douglas gets paid, Martin does not because Carolyn cannot afford it.
-Thus Martin also has a second job with his own business, Icarus Removals, using a van he inherited from his late father, and lives a life of poverty.
+Also, whilst Douglas gets paid, Martin does not because Carolyn cannot afford it.
+Thus Martin also has a second job with his own "man-with-a-van" business, Icarus Removals, using a van he inherited from his late father, and lives a life of poverty in a student flat-share.

-Douglas, meanwhile, has to do his job in order to pay two different alimonies, and tries to keep secret from his third wife Helena that he is not a captain.
-It is later revealed that Helena is having an affair.
+Douglas, meanwhile, has to do his job in order to pay two different alimonies and tries to keep secret from his third wife, Helena, that he is not a captain.
+It is later revealed that after Douglas confessed to this deception Helena revealed that she was having an affair with her tai chi instructor.
 Douglas is also a recovering alcoholic, having been sober for a period of several years at the time the story begins, although he tries to prevent anyone else from knowing about it, fearing it will tarnish his image.